 Whether they were a health sensation that you wish to recreate at home, or they’re a new concept that you’re intrigued by, let me show you why sprouting is so good for you, and how easy it is to do!

-Over this spring and summer, I have really been enjoying sprouting.
-It’s been something I’ve done off and on for a few years now, and I thought it would be fun to share it with you!
+Over this spring and summer, I really enjoying sprouting.
+It’s something I’ve done off and on for a few years now, and I thought it would be fun to share it with you!

 What is a ‘Sprout’?